apacha/MusicScoreClassifier/README.md

 # Running the application
 This repository contains several scripts that can be used independently of each other.
 Before running them, make sure that you have the necessary requirements installed.
+Note that there are two versions, depending on the Deep Learning framework you prefer: Tensorflow/Keras or PyTorch.

 ## Requirements